We both buy and sell antiques & collectibles. We

 $9.95 as a real auction.
 In general our results are positive

-because I know what I am doing, list the right things, and do it well.
+because I know what I am doing, list the right things that will sell, and do it well.

 Our sell through rate is well over 90% when we use the auction